brianlellis/Wordpress_Custom_Twig/README.md

 ## Gotchas

+### Make sure to have your apache instance and host set up to be able to install the WP instance before continuing in scaffold.sh

 The file permissions and hardening of Wordpress are not required.
 You can choose __'n'__ for these.
 Use at your own caution as they create .htaccess files across multiple dirs and reset your file permission in order to make WP more secure.

 ### Why is package.json and gulpfile.js done in BASH?